ticketmaster/actions-on-google-kotlin/README.md

 __Quick Facts__

  * Port of the actions-on-google SDK to Kotlin.
 Kotlin and Java developers can quickly start building Actions for Google Assistant.
+  * Used in production for the Ticketmaster Assistant Action ("Ok Google, ask Ticketmaster to find rock concerts near me.")
  * Closely matches Node.js Client Library API
  * Closely matches implementation of Node.js sdk so code can be maintained easily as features are added
  * All tests ported from nodejs SDK (using [Spek framework](http://spekframework.org/)) & 100% passing